chrstncrrnd/area-attackers/README.md

 # Area Attackers

-a very discount copy of space invaders but made in rust :crab:
+a very discount copy of space invaders but made in rust :crab: with the amazing macroquad library